 Students looking for academic advice should approach any member of the faculty that they feel comfortable speaking with.
-For more general academic advice see the Director of Graduate Studies (DGS).
+For more general academic advice, speak to the Director of Graduate Studies (DGS).
 Students having difficulties forming a dissertation committee should speak with the DGS as soon as possible.
 The DGS can offer advice and act as a go-between to establish connections with faculty.

 HELP WITH ADMINISTRATIVE ISSUES

-Students needing help in resolving an administrative or payroll issues within Northwestern should see the Graduate Program Manager.
+Students needing help in resolving an administrative or payroll issues within Northwestern should speak to the Graduate Program Manager.
 They can connect with The Graduate School (TGS) and other university offices.

 HELP WITH PRACTICAL ISSUES OF LIVING IN THE UNITED STATES

 Need help with riding the Chicago Transit Authority, dealing with the cable company or the Social Security Administration?
 Speak to the Graduate Program Manager or talk with some of the older students.

 The webpage on departmental funding explains the department’s rules and progress milestones for funding.
 Students with unusual or extenuating circumstances should talk with the Associate Chair.